New Mexico village of Ruidoso orders residents to evacuate due to raging wildfire: "GO NOW"

 CBS Albuquerque affiliate KRQE-TV reported that Ruidoso officials said there was hot ash from the fire falling in parts of the nearby community of Alto.
 People were being asked to call 911 if they saw any hot ash spots or active flames.

-As of late Monday evening, the New Mexico Fire Information page said the blaze covered some 8.2 square miles and was zero percent contained.
+As of late Monday evening, the state Forestry Division said the blaze covered some 8.2 square miles and was zero percent contained.
+The agency said multiple structures are under threat and a number have been lost.
+A portion of U.S. Highway 70 was closed south of the village.

 The glow from the fire could be seen Monday night from a webcam in the downtown area, where lights were still on.